Roche: History

+In 1998, Roche acquired Corange Ltd, the parent company of Boehringer Mannheim and DePuy Manufacturing for $11 billion.
+Boehringer Mannheim would be rebranded as Roche Diagnostics and DePuy was sold to Johnson & Johnson.

 Oseltamivir an antiviral drug used to combat influenza.
 Roche is the only drug company authorized to manufacture the drug, which was discovered by Gilead Sciences.
 Roche purchased the rights to the drug in 1996, and in 2005, settled a royalty dispute, agreeing to pay Gilead tiered royalties of 14–22% of annual net sales without adjusting the payments for manufacturing costs, as had been allowed in the original licensing agreement.

 On 20 October 2005, Hoffmann-La Roche decided to license other companies to manufacture Oseltamivir.

 Also in 2005, Roche acquired the Swiss company GlycArt Biotechnology in order to acquire technology to afucosylate antibodies; one of its products in development was obinutuzumab, which gained FDA approval in November 2013 for the treatment of chronic lymphocytic leukemia.